PayRpc/PayRox-Go-Beyond/HONEST_TECHNICAL_BENEFITS_REPORT.md

 PayRox Go Beyond is a sophisticated blockchain deployment and orchestration framework that solves real problems in smart contract development, deployment, and management.
-This report provides an honest assessment of what the system actually achieves versus common industry challenges.
+This report provides an assessment of what the system actually achieves versus common industry challenges.

-## 🎯 Core Problems Solved
+## Core Problems Solved

 ### 1. **Contract Size Limitation Problem (>20KB Contracts)**